18520339/dbnet-tf2/README.md

 ```
 pip install tfdbnet
 ```
-After above installation, see the [demo](demo/demo.ipynb) on ICDAR 2015 dataset to know how to use
+After installation, see the [demo](demo/demo.ipynb) on ICDAR 2015 dataset to know how to use.
+You can download my example trained weights along with the 2 files `train.txt` and `validate.txt` mentioned above [here](https://drive.google.com/file/d/1rLZiOTwlWtnq_a0v_oa0_2tSg7Mt1CUF).

 ![](/demo/demo.png)

 ## Reference